andhandz/restaurant_website/README.md

 # Restautan website
 There's my first angular project, The Restaurant website.
-The point was to practice web development, but from inside site.
-So I didn't pay attention for design, yet I was focused on creating a lot of useful mechanisms on website and connecting between front and back(firebase).
+The point was to practice web development, but from inside site. <b>So I didn't pay attention for design</b>, yet I was focused on creating a lot of useful mechanisms on website and connecting between front and back(firebase).
 # Used technlogies
 -Angular, TS, SCSS, HTML, Firebase
 # Guide